Broad City image via Giphy.com

 With Tax Form Tuesday, a new feature here at the ol' blog, a form will be featured on, you got it, Tuesdays.
 The links to each of these posts then will become part of this page.

 I'm hoping to add a new form post, or more accurately a new post on a form, every Tuesday (duh!), but no guarantee.
 Regardless of frequency, though, you'll eventually find the featured forms' posts on this page.
+(In 2021, I created a new forms page, Tax Forms Fiesta!
+Check it out for more, newer forms information.)

 - New for 2019 taxes: revised 1040 & only 3 schedules (Jan.
 14, 2020)